 Diversity & Inclusion

-Equality, Diversity & Inclusion are at the heart of what we do at BMet.
+Equity, Diversity & Inclusion are at the heart of what we do at BMet.
 We are passionate about offering inclusive working and learning environments where everyone is treated with dignity and respect and is able to participate, progress and thrive at, and beyond, college.

-What does Equality, Diversity & Inclusion mean?
+What does Equity, Diversity & Inclusion mean?

 Diversity is about our differences; differences in background, experiences, interests, ethnicity, gender, sexual orientation, religion, belief, age, and ability.
 It is about recognising, accepting, respecting and celebrating all those differences that make us unique as well as strengthening our relationships with each other.
+Inclusion is about everyone being there and being a part of it!
+It’s about being valued for who you are.
+BMet is committed to creating a positive and accessible environment where everyone can access and enjoy what the college has to offer.
+What does this mean for me?
+Click here to view FAQ’s. |

-BMet continues work to drive an inclusive culture across the college.
+We continue work to drive an inclusive culture across the college.

-BMet also takes a zero-tolerance approach to any incidents of hate, harassment, bullying, threatening or intimidating behaviour including, but not limited to: homophobia, biphobia, transphobia, sexual harassment, disablism, racism, islamophobia, anti-Semitism and other religious hatred.
+We take a zero-tolerance approach to any incidents of hate, harassment, bullying, threatening or intimidating behaviour including, but not limited to: homophobia, biphobia, transphobia, sexual harassment, disablism, racism, islamophobia, anti-Semitism and other religious hatred.

 The college has adopted the IHRA (International Holocaust Remembrance Alliance) definition of anti-Semitism.
 See here for all definitions.